Exploring the Historical Depth of Jerusalem's Church of the Redeemer

 Encapsulated within the heart of Jerusalem stands the Church of the Redeemer.
 A protestant church inaugurated in 1898, it is an enduring testament to the rich tapestry of faith that forms the city’s spiritual landscape.

-Church Of The Redeemer, Jerusalem
+Church of the Redeemer, Jerusalem

 Location